-- Problems are assessed for impact on past and present applications of the software by the responsible organization, - Corrections and changes are executed according to established change control procedures, and - Preventive actions and corrective actions results are provided to affected organizations.
+- Problems are identified, evaluated, documented, and, if required, corrected, - Problems are assessed for impact on past and present applications of the software by the responsible organization, - Corrections and changes are executed according to established change control procedures, and - Preventive actions and corrective actions results are provided to affected organizations.

 Identify documentation specific to the subject software that controls the error notification and corrective actions.
-[If available, please submit a PDF of the Error Notification and Corrective Action Report documentation for the subject software (or related procedures).
+[If available, please submit a PDF of the Error

+Notification and Corrective Action Report documentation for the subject software (or related procedures).
 If this is not available, include hard copies with transmittal of SQAP].